hyperledger/identus-mediator/README.md

 - Green boxes is JVM's platform specific.
 - Blue boxes is JavaScript's platform specific.
 - Other boxes are not platform specific.
-- The `did-implementation-hw` is a idea how to extend for other implementation.
+- The `did-imp-hw` is a idea how to extend for other implementation.
 Lika a Hardware/platform specific.
-- `did-web` & `did-peer` are implementations of the respective did methods.
+- `did-resolver-web` & `did-resolver-peer` are implementations of the respective did methods.

 ## build and run app (open chrome)